Fools (play): Act One

-Leon resolves to break the curse.
-After a moment of faltering when the doctor believes that the meaning of life is "twelve," Leon is more resolved than ever to break the curse when Sophia greets him.
-Later, Leon encounters the locals again, and Leon learns that the people in Kulyenchikov are also incapable of loving.
-Leon also meets Count Gregor for the first time, and after a debate, Count Gregor shocks Leon by saying that if Leon can't educate her within 24 hours of his arrival in Kulyenchikov, he, too, will fall victim to the curse.
-Although Count Gregor proposes to Sophia twice a day, she continually rejects his offers.
+Leon is introduced to Sophia and is immediately lovestruck.
+He asks her a few simple questions, but she responds idiotically.
+Nevertheless, Leon resolves to break the curse, especially after he learns that those cursed are incapable of love.
+Count Gregor arrives for his evening marriage proposal, and Leon confronts him.
+Count Gregor warns Leon that if he can't educate Sophia within 24 hours of his arrival in Kulyenchikov, he must either leave the village or fall victim to the curse himself.
 Leon meets with Sophia again, and she affirms her desire to be able to love him.
 Leon promises that she will love him the next day.